 There are many reasons why content may underperform.
 In any case, it is a frustrating situation for any business.
 Let’s have a deeper look at the reasons:

 With so many businesses vying for attention online, it’s easy for content to disappear in the shuffle.
-In order to stand out, content must be well-written, compelling, and relevant to the target audience.
+To stand out, content must be well-written, compelling, and relevant to the target audience.

 User intent is the purpose for which a user is searching for information.
-If your content does not align with the user’s purpose and provides no information or answers to the question that the user is looking for, they are likely to leave your site.
+If your content does not align with the user’s purpose and does not answer the question they are looking for, they are likely to leave your site.

 They do this without taking any action, which can hurt your performance.

-Using the wrong keywords can result in your content being buried under a sea of other content that’s more relevant to the searcher’s query.
+Using the wrong keywords can bury your content under a sea of more relevant content for the searcher’s query.
 You also might not be using enough of the right keywords.

 That can result in your content not being found by potential customers.